 So realistically, unless you’re sitting on death row with a date and time already set, or you are planning a scheduled suicide, you have no idea when you are going to die and go to your reward.

-I found that by writing my own obituary I was able to leave a written testament to my life and personally reaffirm for posterity, those people, places and things which have been most important in my life.
+I found that by writing my own obituary I was able to leave a written testament to my life and personally reaffirm for posterity, those people, places and things which have been most important to me.

 For the vast majority of people, our obituary will be the only thing that is ever written about us.